NsimbaGlory-FS/Project_portfolio_3-main/README.md

 # Project_portfolio_3

-This project uses the Spotify Web API to perform a generalized global search for Artists, Albums, and Tracks.
+This project uses the Spotify Web API to perform a generalized global search for Artists and Albums.
 This project contains both a frontend and a backend in a microservice structure that keeps track of OAuth JSON web tokens.
 This project serves as a template for other projects inside of the Project Portfolio III course.
-DO NOT COPY.

 # Prerequisites

-Docker Engine >= latest (for Mac or other platform) NodeJS >= v16.13.0 npm >= v8.1.0
-MySQL Server >= v8.0.28
-Chrome/Firefox/Safari/Edge >= Latest 2 major versions
+Node.js version 16
+npm (Node Package Manager)
+axios
+dotenv
+Vite
+Nodemode
+Express

 # Other Considerations